-Moving the grades 7 & 8's to the Manitouwadge High School has some of the same benefits as option 1 above, but with fewer negative impacts associated with moving all of the children into one facility.
-As with option 1, none of the benefits are enough by themselves to justify the large investment into changing the current structure.
+Moving the Grade 7 & 8's to the Manitouwadge High School has some of the same benefits as Option 1 above, but with fewer negative impacts associated with moving all of the children into one facility.
+As with Option 1, none of the benefits are enough by themselves to justify the large investment into changing the current structure.